 We’re not to grieve the Holy Spirit who lives in us, by willfully, knowingly choosing to sin (v.
 30).

-We’re not only to put off anger, but all its ugly cousins— bitterness, rage, clamor, slander, malice, etc. and demonstrate kindness, compassion and forgiveness, instead,—God’s kind of forgiveness—not that “I’m forgiving you because the Bible says I have to, but I’m watching you” kind of forgiveness (vss.
+We’re not only to put off anger, but all its ugly cousins— bitterness, rage, clamor, slander, malice, etc. and show kindness, compassion and forgiveness, instead, God’s kind of forgiveness—not that “I’m forgiving you because the Bible says I have to, but I’m watching you” kind of forgiveness (vss.
 31-32).

 If you’re like me, you read that list, and it’s tempting to think, “Why bother?
 I can’t possibly do all that!”
 AND YOU’RE RIGHT!
 But we are not called to do any of these things on our own or in our own strength.
 The very impossibility of “keeping the law” is what is intended to drive us closer and closer to Christ and make us more and more dependent on Him and the power of His Spirit to work in and through us.

 So how do we do that?
-When we find ourselves with a desire to respond in a way that is contrary to God’s will, we must pray as James instructed and ask for wisdom (Jas.
-1.5) and come to the throne of grace and find mercy and grace to help in our time of need (Heb.
+When we find ourselves with a desire to respond in a way that is contrary to God’s will, we must pray as James instructed by asking for wisdom (Jas.
+1.5) and come to the throne of grace where we will find mercy and grace to help in our time of need (Heb.
 4.15-16).

 We must humbly admit to God that we cannot do these things on our own and call on the power of the Holy Spirit living in us.
 Remember that same Spirit which raised Jesus from the dead lives in us (Rom.
 8.11).

-The wonderful thing is that it’s when we recognize that we cannot do what God requires on our own and humbly come to Him, that He does His most incredible, transforming work!
-And our lives will become more and more the picture of a mature Christian life.
+The wonderful thing is that it’s when we recognize that we cannot do what God requires on our own and humbly come to Him, He does His most incredible, transforming work!
+And the picture of our lives will become more and more that of a mature Christian life.

 [Tweet “What should a mature Christian life look like?” #soulsurvival #spiritualmaturity]